DanBullockCS/UnityProjects/Project1/README.md

 # Project1 - 2D Project
 ## Gunman Gavin
 - A side scrolling shooter about a cowboy who wants to save the girl.
+- Created by Daniel Bullock @DanBullockCS

 ## How to Play
 - The game is controlled with the keyboard (even the menus)
 - Use WASD or the arrow keys to move around
 - Space to jump
 - O to shoot
-- P to punch
+- P to punch (Although the punch doesn't really work, I recommend getting the gun or the games near impossible)

 ## Tips
 - Every 5 coins you get you get 10 some health back so be sure to grab coins (You have a max health of 50, thats 5 hits)
-- Coins are around the level, but they may also be hidden in certain game objects
+- Coins are around the level, but they may also be hidden in certain square shaped game objects
 - Be sure to grab the gun otherwise you'll be going in empty handed (literally)

 ## Notes
-- The game was made for the 4k resolution of 3840x2160
+- The game was made for the 4k resolution of 3840x2160, although resizes accordingly
+- Pause screen does not pause game, because that would pause the movement of the WASD buttons on the pause menu

 ## Objective Requirements
 - [x] (3 marks) Level creation